neerajk555/SQL-Training-exercise/module-14-triggers/01-Quick-Warm-Ups.md

 SELECT * FROM wu14_products;
 -- Expected: Product #1 with Laptop, price 1200.00

--- Step 4: Test with invalid data (uncomment to test) -- INSERT INTO wu14_products VALUES (2, 'Invalid', -10);
+-- Step 4: Test with invalid data (uncomment one line at a time to test) -- INSERT INTO wu14_products VALUES (2, 'Invalid', -10);
 -- ❌ Error!
 "Price cannot be negative"
 -- The INSERT is completely prevented—no row is saved

+-- Note: In MySQL, you'll see an error like:
+-- Error Code: 1644.
+Price cannot be negative

 -- Step 5: Try edge cases
 INSERT INTO wu14_products VALUES (3, 'Free Item', 0);
 -- ✅ Success!
 Zero is allowed (not negative)
+-- Many databases allow $0 items (free samples, promotional items, etc.)

 SELECT * FROM wu14_products;
 -- Expected: Two products (Laptop and Free Item), no negative prices!